Frequently asked questions

-Winners share in cash grants and business services worth over $800,000.
-The prizes are divided among the State/Territory and National winners.
+Winners share in cash grants and business services, which are divided among the State/Territory and National winners.
 There are also other significant benefits that go beyond the prizes.
 Entrants become part of a community of successful business people and the raised profile of their business can help achieve even greater success.

 When must an entry be completed by?

 Nominations can be made at any time during the year.
 To qualify for the current round of the Awards, nominees must submit their entries between Monday 30 January 2017 and midnight on the closing date, Thursday 16 March 2017.